ceejbot/polyclay/README.md

 {
 	host: 'localhost',
 	port: 6379,
-	dbname: 'widgets'
+	dbname: 'widgets' // optional
 };
 ModelFunction.setStorage(options, polyclay.RedisAdapter);
 ```

 The redis client is available at `obj.adapter.redis`.
+The db name falls back to the model plural if you don't include it.
+The dbname is used to namespace model keys.

 For LevelUP: